-A: Excellent (4 quality points)
+- A: Excellent (4 quality points)

-A-: Excellent (3.7 quality points)
+- A-: Excellent (3.7 quality points)

 - B+: Good (3.3 quality points)

 - B: Good (3 quality points)

 - B-: Good (2.7 quality points)

 - C+: Passing (2.3 quality points)

 - C: Passing (2 quality points)

 - C-: Passing (1.7 quality points)

 - F: Failure (0 quality points)

 - I: Incomplete.
 The grade of "I" indicates that because of illness or for good reason, the work of the semester has not been completed.
 An "I" becomes an "F" unless the work is completed and the instructor assigns a course grade by the last day of classes of the subsequent regular semester as published in the University calendar (i.e., an incomplete awarded in the fall semester must be removed by the last day of classes in the spring, and an incomplete awarded in the spring or summer semesters must be removed by the last day of classes in the fall).
 The awarding of a grade of "I" requires an understanding between the instructor and student as to when and how the course will be completed.
 An extension of the time limit is possible, but must be approved, prior to the expiration date stated above, by the instructor and the Dean of the College of Graduate & Professional Studies.
 A graduate student with six or more hours of incompletes will not be allowed to enroll in any additional graduate courses.

 - P: Pass (0 quality points)

 - SP: Satisfactory Progress (0 quality points)

 - NP: Not Pass (0 quality points)

 - W: Withdrawal (0 quality points) without penalty.
-A grade of "W" is automatically assigned for withdrawal from the end of the drop period (first six class days) through noon on the thirty-fifth (35th) day of full term fall and spring classes and for other documented withdrawals.
+A grade of "W" is automatically assigned for withdrawal from full term fall and spring classes from the end of the drop period (first six class days) through noon on the thirty-fifth (35th) day and for withdrawals from summer and other non-full term courses from the end of the drop period to the mid-point of the course.
 See paragraph on Withdrawal Policy.

 - AU: Audit (0 quality points).
-Automatic grade assigned for GRAD 698 Continuous Enrollment.
-For other graduate course offerings, participation on a noncredit basis by students who meet certain minimum standards set by the course instructor.
+For participation on a noncredit basis by students who meet certain minimum standards set by the course instructor.
 Students wishing to audit must have permission from the chair of the department in which the course is offered and are subject to the same tuition and fees as students enrolled for credit.

+- NG: No Grade (0 quality points; no credit hours) Automatic grade assigned for GRAD 698 Continuous Enrollment.

 The grades of AU, I, P, SP, NP, and W are not calculated in the grade point average.
-The Pass/Satisfactory Progress/Not Pass grading option will be used in all thesis research, collaborative special education research, teacher research, lecture/recital, and comprehensive examination courses and will not be used in calculating the grade point average.
+The Pass/Satisfactory Progress/Not Pass grading option will be used in all thesis research, collaborative special education research, professional portfolio, and comprehensive examination courses and will not be used in calculating the grade point average.
 The Pass/Satisfactory Progress/Not Pass grading option may be used in all practicum, internships, externships, and field/clinical experiences if so designated by the program and will not be used in calculating the grade point average.
 Each course will have a minimum number of hours with a "Pass" grade required and only those hours with a grade of "P" will meet requirements for completion.